 Lunch at local restaurant.

-In the afternoon, we will visit to Baan Bang Phlap Village.
+In the afternoon, we will visit Baan Bang Phlap Village.
 Enjoining a quintessential Thai experience in peaceful, comfortable, homestay.
 You can explore the surrounding orchards by bicycle.
 You can enjoy fresh fruits and fresh air, learn how to plant organic fruits, produce organic fertilizer and ferment sweet fruits.
-There will be a few learning stations to visit local house and meet people who have local wisdom such as Re-alive Fruits or Dried Fruits Tasting house, here is to add more value to the fruits which fail from quality control.
-There are not only the fruits but also vegetables and herbs can be added the value, change it’s taste, add more sweetness by well constructed recipe.
-Charcoal making house, here's you can learn how to transform the fruits to be fruitty charcoals.
-Thai Kite Making House, visit the last house where still keep working as kite makers for more than 50 years, you can learn how to make CHULA kite (local kite) in every single steps from kite master who always guarantee that all of his kites can fly.
+There will be a few learning stations to visit the local house and meet people who have local wisdom such as Re-alive Fruits or Dried Fruits Tasting house, here is to add more value to the fruits which fail from quality control.
+There are not only the fruits but also vegetables and herbs can be added the value, change its taste, add more sweetness to the well constructed recipe.
+Charcoal making house, here's you can learn how to transform the fruits to be fruity charcoals.
+Thai Kite Making House, visit the last house where still keep working as kite makers for more than 50 years, you can learn how to make CHULA kite (local kite) in every single step from kite master who always guarantees that all of his kites can fly.

-Afterwards, you will be lead back and arrive to your hotel in Bangkok around 05.00PM.
+Afterwards, you will be lead back and arrive at your hotel in Bangkok around 05.00PM.

 The market is called ‘life-risking’ market because its stalls are attached to the railway, vendors at the market put out parasols or canvas to protect themselves against the sun.
 The shelters stick into the railway where visitors walk and do their shopping.
 When each signal of the arriving train rings, chaos happens: vendors will rush to close their parasols and canvas, along with clearing all goods that will obstruct the coming train at a great speed.
 Once the train passes, parasols and canvas will be reopened as goods are again put into their usual place next to the railroad.